motechFR/muslimblockchain/readme.md

 ## Zakat-ul-Fitr (Fitrana)

-At the end of each Ramadan, Muslim Blockchain will prompt all Muslims to donate their [Zakat-ul-Fitr](#Zakat-ul-Fitr to those Muslims that need it the most.
+At the end of each Ramadan, Muslim Wallet prompts all Muslims to donate their [Zakat-ul-Fitr](#Zakat-ul-Fitr) to those Muslims that need it the most.

 # Growth